Cijin/db-proj/README.md

 ## Shoutout to Low Level Learning

 This project and my understanding of C would have taken me years to get to this point, if I were to do it on my own.
+Also, for inspiring me to dive deeper into programming.

-You can find all things Low level [here](https://www.youtube.com/@LowLevelLearning).
+You can find all things Low level learning [here](https://www.youtube.com/@LowLevelLearning).